 Menopause is associated with a natural decrease in reproductive hormones in women around ages 48 to 55.
 The symptoms of menopause include hot flashes, sleep disruption, moodiness, and a reduced sex drive.
 St. John’s wort could help address several of these symptoms.
-One randomized, double-blind, placebo-controlled study of 100 women reported a decrease in the severity, frequency, and duration of hot flashes after taking St. John’s wort extract daily for eight weeks.
-Another study involving 111 women ages 43 to 65 reported improvements in sexual well-being after taking St. John’s wort extract.
+Women reported a decrease in the severity, frequency, and duration of hot flashes after taking St. John’s wort extract daily for eight weeks.
+Another group of women ages 43 to 65 reported improvements in sexual well-being after taking St. John’s wort extract.

 Other Benefits of St. John’s Wort

 St. John’s wort has been evaluated against anxiety, stress, seasonal affective disorder (SAD), and obsessive-compulsive disorder (OCD).
-Early results show promise, but more research is necessary to verify effectiveness.
-However, at least one study noted that the antioxidant properties alone in St. John’s wort could make it an effective neuroprotective agent.
+The antioxidant properties alone in St. John’s wort could make it an effective neuroprotective agent.

-In one study, over the course of a month, St. John’s wort helped to heal the wounds of ICU patients.
+Over the course of a month, St. John’s wort encouraged wound healing in ICU patients.
 The plant’s soothing action and resistance to harmful organisms is a possible explanation for its ability to encourage healthy skin.